-It has been my experience that the “food and drink” category is the biggest wildcard while travelling.
-You plan to munch on the in-flight snack… but your flight is delayed.
+It has been my experience that the "food and drink" category is the biggest wildcard while travelling.
+You plan to munch on the in-flight snack... but your fare category doesn't entitle you to a snack (or, as I've learned the hard way... water).
 Or perhaps your afternoon hike goes a little longer than expected.
 Cooking at the hostel seems like a great idea in theory, until you smell all the wonderful street-food your chosen destination has to offer.
 Of course you should be partaking of local goodies, but there is no easier way to break the bank than going a little food-crazy.
 Packing a few travel snacks can absolutely make the difference between a $50 food weekend and a $150 food weekend.

 What should I pack?
 And how much?

 Why should I be planning out my snacks before I go?
-Most place have convenience stores.
+Most places have convenience stores.

 You're so right. convenience stores are everywhere.
 However, the markup in convenience stores can range from 40 - 80% on food items and w a y more on health and beauty.
 You'll be saving money before you even leave your city with a little planning ahead!

 But my flight is going to feed me and I'm only planing on lying on a beach.

 Fine then, don't bring anything - BUT - you'll be mighty irritated when your flight is delayed an hour, you don't want to buy airport food, and then you only get pretzels and coffee on your flight.
 Arriving in paradise hangry is the pits.

 What I'm hearing is "great picnic opportunity."

 Katie, you're migthy persuasive... do you have any recommendations?